Courage is not the absence of fear but rather the judgment that something else is more important than fear. ~Ambrose Redmoon

 Hopefully, many of these questions will be answered.
 If not, please don't hesitate to

 We are here for one another.
-That is what Lynch Syndrome International is all about...caring for one another, protecting families and saving lives.
+That is what Lynch Syndrome International is all about...caring for one another, creating public awareness of Lynch syndrome, educating medical professionals and protecting families and saving lives.

 This diagnosis is a reminder that this is the life you’ve got.
 And you’re not getting another one.
 Whatever has happened, you have to take this life and treasure and protect it. ~Elizabeth Edwards